DCS-training/LicensesAndCopyrights/README.md

 *In this repo you will find*

-- the slides prented at the `workshop 20210315-IntroToLicensing-NCH` and `20210322-LicensingYourWork-NCH.pptx`
+- the slides prented at the workshop: `workshop 20210315-IntroToLicensing-NCH` and `20210322-LicensingYourWork-NCH.pptx`

 ## Author